-2. Her long-term boyfriend and she were getting pretty serious (in fact, three years later they now have a baby).
+2. Her and her long-term boyfriend were getting pretty serious (in fact, three years later they now have a baby).

 3. She was hopelessly heterosexual.
 After the shock wore off, coming out became a fairly natural, albeit somewhat annoyingly repetitive, no-big-deal process with people I knew and trusted.
 However, let’s remember I was in Ecuador when this happened, which made things trickier when deciding how much I wanted to tell my Ecuadorian pals.